About ICA Records in Contexts Ontology (RiC-O)

 Version 1.0.1 modified a few details in the introduction, fixed a few typos in the documentation of RiC-O 1.0, and brought one change only, fixing the IRI of ‘hasOrHadSomeMemberswithDocumentaryFormType’ object property (changed to rico:hasOrHadSomeMembersWithDocumentaryFormType).

-Version 1.0.2 fixes an inconsistency bug in RiC-O 1.0, removing global reflexivity from the 48 rolification object properties.
-It also fixes the French labels of six object properties.
-Finally, a version IRI (owl:versionIRI) has been added to this 1.0.2 version, in order to make RiC-O fully compliant with the OWL 2 specification as concerns ontology documents.
+Version 1.0.2 fixed an inconsistency bug in RiC-O 1.0, removing global reflexivity from the 48 rolification object properties.
+It also fixed the French labels of six object properties.
+Finally, a version IRI (owl:versionIRI) was added to this 1.0.2 version, in order to make RiC-O fully compliant with the OWL 2 specification as concerns ontology documents.

-RiC-O 1.0.2 is compliant with the latest version of Records in Contexts-Conceptual Model (RiC-CM), RiC-CM 1.0, which was released in November 2023 and is available for download is available for download here, or from the ICA website.
+RiC-O 1.1 is compliant with the latest version of Records in Contexts-Conceptual Model (RiC-CM), RiC-CM 1.0, which was released in November 2023 and is available for download here, or from the ICA website.

-RiC standard is developed by the International Council on Archives Expert Group on Archival Description (ICA EGAD).
+RiC is developed by the International Council on Archives Expert Group on Archival Description (ICA EGAD).

 If you want to contact us, or send comments and questions, use the new Records in Contexts users Google group.
 Or directly create issues, or comments to existing issues, on GitHub.